North Carolina vs. Oklahoma Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 Oklahoma Performance Insights

-- The Sooners are outscoring opponents by 23.1 points per game, with a +231 scoring differential overall.
-They put up 84.4 points per game (29th in college basketball) and allow 61.3 per contest (14th in college basketball).
+- The Sooners put up 84.4 points per game (29th in college basketball) while giving up 61.3 per contest (13th in college basketball).
+They have a +231 scoring differential and outscore opponents by 23.1 points per game.

 - Oklahoma has committed 1.1 fewer turnovers than its opponents, averaging 12.2 (211th in college basketball) while forcing 13.3 (93rd in college basketball).